The International Arbitration Review: Brazil

 Outlook and conclusions

-Alternatives to court litigation have developed dramatically in Brazil over the past 20 years.
+Alternatives to court litigation have developed dramatically in Brazil over the past 25 years.
 Despite praiseworthy efforts in Brazil to speed up the administration of justice by reducing the number of judicial proceedings and their duration, the Brazilian judicial system is still far from meeting the conditions required by Brazil's economic development with regard to some specific disputes.

 Consequently, the need for more efficient and appropriate means of resolving certain conflicts created a unique opportunity for the consolidation of arbitration, as seen above.
 Other alternative dispute resolution mechanisms are also becoming reliable as efficient systems.
 Mediation has gained traction, and several studies and programmes have been put in place to develop mediation as a well-established and effective method for dispute resolution in Brazil.
-In late 2015, Law No. 13,140, which regulates court and out-of-court mediation proceedings, came into effect, and is poised to foster use of this method.
+In late 2015, Federal Law No. 13,140, which regulates court and out-of-court mediation proceedings, came into effect, and is poised to foster use of this method.